 In this article, we’re going to examine DJ mixing equipment that beginners can use and enjoy.
 We’ll help you understand everything you need to know to get started, and specifically what kind of mixing equipment you should most consider acquiring for upcoming gigs.

-And, to better help you understand that kind of amazing equipment that’s available, we’ve compiled an interactive table (below) that showcases popular CDJs, mixers, controllers and more that are on today’s market.
+And, to better help you understand that kind of amazing equipment that’s available, we’ve compiled an interactive table (below) that showcases popular CDJs, mixers, controllers (along with a few “regular turntables”) that are on today’s market.

 What Equipment Do I Need?